Porto Novo, Cape Verde: Transport

 Since the latest modernization in 2014, the port of Porto Novo has 3 quays, 1 container park, 2 roll-on/roll-off ramps and a boat ramp.
 The total length of the quays is 268 m, and the maximum depth is 8 m.
 In 2017 134,141 metric tonnes of cargo and 301,813 passengers were handled (2017).
 There are 4 daily ferry connections from Porto Novo to Mindelo on São Vicente island.
+Porto Novo is a member port of the International Association of Ports and Harbors (IAPH).

 The national road EN1-SA01 connects Porto Novo with Ribeira Grande, passing through the mountainous interior.
 The EN1-SA03 leads to Pombas along the east coast.
 The EN1-SA04 leads west to Ponte Sul.
 Since the closing of Agostinho Neto Airport, located in Ponta do Sol, there is no functioning airport on the island.